Behold: The Full List Of 2018 Oscar Nominations

 Advertisement

 Today, we finally find out.
 Below, the Oscar nominations for 2018.
-The full ceremony will air March 4 on ABC at 8 p.m.
-EST.
+May the best person win.

 Best Foreign Language